 Search by Exact Location.
 One of the things that makes Wonderful Machine unique is that we display our photographers in their actual location (I know, right?)
 Since our photographers are geocoded, you can simply type in the exact location of your shoot and you’ll get results in proximity to that search input.
 So if you need a photographer in, say, Columbus, Georgia – rather than search on Atlanta, you can simply search on Columbus.

 Randomized Results.
 You may notice that within the first 50 miles, the photographer results are randomized.
 That’s on purpose.
 Since we consider that any photographer within a 50-mile radius is “local,” we feel that it’s best for our photographers and our clients to give all of those photographers an equal shot at coming up first in any location search.

 Search by Specialty.
 We’ve changed some specialties and added others.
-We used to have Reportage, but then we decided to split that out into Breaking News (for daily news coverage), Social Documentary (for long-term documentary projects), and Conflict/Crisis (for hard-core coverage of war, famine, disasters, and other dangerous situations).
+We used to have Reportage, but then we decided to split that out into Breaking News (for daily news coverage), Social Documentary (for long-term documentary projects), and Conflict/Crisis (for hard-core coverage of war, famine, natural disasters, and other dangerous situations).
 We’ve also added Body (for swimsuits, lingerie, dance, nudes), as well as Events, Headshots, and Science/Technology.